The-Tech-Lord/Charged-Mobs-Files/README.md

 # Charged Mobs Files
 Place where my friends can download the creations I make!

-## How to Download a File
+## How to Download an Executable File

 1. Click on the folder which contains the file you want to download:
 ![Snake Game Folder](./README/Snake-Game-Folder.png/)
 We will be using the **Snake Game** folder for this demonstration.
-Ignore the `README` folder, that stores the images for the `README.md` file that you are watching right now.
+Ignore the **README** folder, that stores the images for the `README.md` file that you are watching right now.
 1. Click on the file that ends in `.exe`:
 ![Snake Game Files](./README/Snake-Game-Files.png/)
 1. Click the Download Button: